jshahbazi/pygotrader/README.md

 regular Coinbase Pro exchange: wss://ws-feed.pro.coinbase.com

 ### Custom trading algorithm
 While the program offers buying and selling via menu commands, there is also the ability to trade automatically via a custom algorithm.
 The algorithm can use any Python library and can call any outside program or API.
-There are no limits except for the initial function call.
-A sample algorithm that uses linear regression is included as an example.
+There are no limits to what kind of code can be added except for the initial function call, as that is called by the AlgorithmHandler class.
+A sample algorithm that uses linear regression is included as an example, and will be copied over for the user if the --algorithm_file argument is not present and there is no algorithm.py file in the current directory.

 ### Uninstall
 ```